MrChatterjee98/CloudStroageServices/README.md

 e.g : text files are stored in TXT folder ,JSON files in JSON folder etc.

 ### FIle Storage DB:
-- Mongo db is used to store the files infomration such as file name, creation date, download count.
+- Mongo db is used to store the file information such as file name, creation date, downloads count.
 - Eeach time a file is uploded an event is published to the kafka bus by the **Cloud Storage** service which is consume by the **File Storage** service and the information is stored in the db

 ### Functionalities:
-- Storing files
+- storing files
 - previewing files
 - downloading files

 #### TODO:
-* Phase 1: basic backend design.(completed)
+* Phase 1: basic backend design(completed)
-* Phase 2: basic frontedn design .
+* Phase 2: basic frontden design
-* Phase 3: authentication using spring cloud.
+* Phase 3: authentication using spring cloud